kant-ai/multimeter/docs/storages/jsonfile.md

 containing the datetime (UTC) the values were measured and an attribute "values" with a javascript object, where the keys reference the measures and the values contain the measured values at this time.

+### points

+The list of timestamps with a mark.
+Each mark has an attribute "datetime" containing the datetime (UTC) and an attribute "label" which contains the label of the mark, that was given when the mark was made.